myselfhimself/gmic-py/CONTRIBUTING.md

 - In day-to-day development, building wheels and building manylinux wheels through docker is not usual, despite the existence of `build_tools.bash` commands for this, only through automated online Github Actions.
 - For more usage on how to use those commands, look at their respective code or read the `.github/workflows/` files.

-# Working day-by-day without releasing for now
+# Working day-by-day without releasing
 - releases are not triggered automatically unless you git-push a tag starting with v
 - if you want test build jobs locally for own OS and Linux, you may want to use [nektos/act](https://github.com/nektos/act) leveraging the `.actrc` file in the repository's root directory.
 This is not necessary but may save you some troubleshooting headache when Github Actions' bots have strange configuration issues.
 - Otherwise, just push your code online and watch the builds turn green :)